 Their work has appeared in numerous titles including French Vogue, Purple Fashion, Man About Town and Les Inrockuptibles.
 Through their work in print, the pair have collaborated with noted fashion photographers and contemporary artists such as Pierre Huyghe, Philippe Parreno, Inez van Lamsweerde & Vinoodh Matadin , Liam Gillick and Sarah Morris.

-In 1995 they met photographers Inez van Lamsweerde & Vinoodh Matadin, and began a longstanding collaboration, starting with a campaign for Thierry Mugler in 1995.
+In 1995, they met photographers Inez van Lamsweerde and Vinoodh Matadin, which saw the start of a longstanding collaboration, starting with a campaign for Thierry Mugler in 1995.
 The pair then worked on projects for Yohji Yamamoto, Balenciaga, Givenchy, Calvin Klein and in the process established themselves as some of the finest art directors working in both the music and fashion industries.